Rethereum-blockchain/static-landing/README.md

-Rethereun Static Website
+Hypra Static Website
 ========================

-This is the code for the Rethereum website [https://www.rethereum.org](https://www.rethereum.org) It comes with a basic website build for anyone to be able to to modify the site and submit pull requests.a
+This is the code for the hypra website [https://www.hypra.network](https://www.hypra.network) It comes with a basic website build for anyone to be able to to modify the site and submit pull requests.a

 This also includes a basic static blog builder.